logo for my-favorite-camping-store.com

 Duck Down vs. Goose Down

-Duck down is definitely cheaper than goose down.
-However, it’s not so durable.
-The different conditions of use and abuse can outweigh the differences between them.
-Properly cared for duck down will long outlast goose down that has been mistreated.
+Notwithstanding the quality difference, different conditions of use and abuse can outweigh the differences between them.
+Properly cared for duck down will long outlast more expensive goose down that has been mistreated.

 Down Fill Power